You probably stumbled here looking for a school to learn Mandarin in Singapore.

 Walk into any Mandarin language school and they will ask if you have learned Mandarin before.

-For those that don’t, please steer clear of them.
+If they don’t ask, please steer clear of them.

 If you are a complete beginner, you will skip all of that and join a Beginner class.